springalskey/ckeditor-plugin-paste-upload-image/README.md

    // optional
    3) config.pasteUploadImageUrlApi = 'api';

    // pastefromword must add '?'
    4) config.filebrowserImageUploadUrl = '/api?';

-   If you not config 3), will use 1) to instead it
+   If you not config 3), will use 1) to instead it.

+4. FormData filename = 'upload'

+5. uploaded result:
+  data = {
+    filename: '',
+    url: 'new url',
+    uploaded: 1
+  }

 ```